 Let’s take a look at what we can learn from an example.

-In this case study, a membership association is unable to provide many of the in-person CEUs that it usually did in prior years.
+In this case study, this state-wide membership association was unable to provide many of the in-person CEUs that it usually did in prior years.
+Although it eventually managed to transition these to online courses, the engagement numbers were still much lower than in 2019.

 Here, we can see that the average number of CEUs completed by those who were retained were around 81 (the line where the purple meets the green) while the average for those lost was 62.